Rallies across US against shooting of woman by immigration agent

 At the start of the protest, a voice called out, "Say her name!"
 The crowd shouted back: "Renee Good!"

-Her death has sparked strong emotions in this Democratic stronghold, and further afield.
+Her death has sparked strong emotions in this Democratic stronghold, andacross the nation.

+"We got ICE shooting women in the face for self-defence.
+It doesn't make any sense," said Alex Vega, a protester in Boston.

+"Let them come around here with that, and let's see what's really going to happen to ICE."

 The calls to protest were being amplified by the "No Kings" movement, a network of left-wing organisations that mounted nationwide demonstrations against Trump last year.